Hertel Wax

-Hertel Wax is an American company which produces ski wax, snowboard wax, skate wax and accessories.
+Hertel Wax is an American company which produces ski wax, snowboard wax, skate wax and related accessories.
 The company is owned by Terry Hertel and is based in Sunnyvale, California.

-Terry Hertel founded the company in California in 1972; Hertel Wax was the first producer of all-temperature ski and snowboard waxes.
-The company approach was to micro-encapsulate tiny water-soluble surfactants into the wax.
+Terry Hertel founded the company in California in 1972.
+Hertel Wax was the first producer of all-temperature ski and snowboard waxes.
+The company’s approach was involved micro-encapsulate tiny water-soluble surfactants into the wax.

 The company holds a patent on the first fluorocarbon waxes, introduced in 1986.